Domiii/NoGap/README.md

 ### `app.js`

 This defines your actual application.
 You can name it anything you want.
-Usually this file only does two things:
+Usually, this file only does three things:

  1. Setup your app
  2. Start `NoGap`